AyanThara/HospitalApp/README.md

-Hospital booking system made using java and maven
+Hospital booking system made using java and maven.